 On December 21, 2017, we acquired West Phoenix Industrial ("West Phoenix Industrial") from an unaffiliated third party for a gross purchase price of approximately \$16.9 million, exclusive of closing costs.
 Constructed in 1998, West Phoenix Industrial is an industrial warehouse/distribution building totaling 264,981 square feet, and is located in Phoenix's Southwest submarket.
-At the time of acquisition, West Phoenix Industrial was 100% leased to two tenants with a weighted average remaining lease term of three years at a weighted average rent of \$3.82 per square foot per year.
-Real estate taxes payable for the property for the tax year ended in 2016 were approximately \$89,975.14.
+As of December 31, 2018, West Phoenix Industrial was 100% leased to two tenants with a weighted average remaining lease term of 2.2 years at a weighted average rent of \$3.94 per square foot per year.
+Real estate taxes payable for the property for the tax year ended in 2018 were approximately \$301,182.

-As of December 21, 2017, both of the tenants at West Phoenix Industrial occupied 10% or more of the rentable square footage.
+As of December 31, 2018, both of the tenants at West Phoenix Industrial occupied 10% or more of the rentable square footage.
 A leading North American business-to-business distributor of packaging, facility solutions, print and publishing products and services and a provider of logistics and supply chain management solutions leases 80% of the total gross leasable area of the property.
 The lease, which expires in September 2020, requires this tenant to pay base annual rent of approximately \$3.84 per square foot on a monthly basis, provides for an annual 3%-base rent increase and has the option for one five-year renewal option.
 A wholesale automobile parts and supplies distributor leases the remaining 20% of the total gross leasable area of the property.
 The lease, which expires in August 2021, requires this tenant to pay base annual rent of approximately \$3.72 per square foot on a monthly basis and provides for an annual 4% base rent increase.